 February 26, 2025

-Objective: The identity formation of adolescents in dysfunctional families affects their psychological and social conditions, influencing their future lives.
-Using a qualitative grounded theory approach, the present study aimed to explore the environmental, societal, and contextual factors affecting adolescent identity development in dysfunctional families.
+Objective: The present study aimed to explore the environmental, societal, and contextual factors affecting adolescent identity development in dysfunctional families.

-Methods and Materials: The research population consisted of all school counselors in Tehran.
-A total of 10 school counselors were selected using purposive sampling in 2024 in Tehran.
+Methods and Materials: The research method of this study was grounded theory.
+The research population consisted of all school counselors in Tehran.
+A total of 10 school counselors (as key informants) were selected using purposive sampling in 2024 in Tehran.
 Data were collected using semi-structured, in-depth interviews.
+Data analysis was performed using a constant comparison method.

 Conclusion: The challenges faced by dysfunctional families can influence adolescents’ identity development processes in cognitive, emotional, and behavioral dimensions, potentially leading to multiple issues.
 Thus, recognizing these challenges and providing effective intervention strategies for school counselors and families is crucial.